Lady-aouto/brick-breaker-game/README.md

 ```
 ![You Won Phrase](YouWon.png)

-> What happens if the user lose
+> What happens if the user loses
 ```java
 //GAME OVER "if the ball went down"
         if(ballposY > 570){